 If you’re like most people, you’ve caught the flu many times.
 And chicken pox?
 Probably.
 Strep throat?
 Also likely.
 As an adult, your immune system has already been through the ringer.
 While these experiences were hard on your body in the short-term, they added up to a tougher immune system in the long-term.

-Flu symptoms in kids
+Early flu symptoms in kids to watch for

+Knowing how to spot the symptoms early can help your child recover and alleviate symptoms faster.
 The first 48 hours are most important, and many parents have a hard time identifying whether their child is dealing with the flu versus a common cold.

 - It comes on suddenly

-- Fever is greater than 100 degrees Fahrenheit
+- Fever is greater than 100° Fahrenheit

 - Coughing is dry and gunk-free